UAPV/PretZ/README.markdown

       > php symfony propel:data-load

-* In this version, you don't have a install module so you must write your database password in `/config/database.yml`.
+* In this version, there is no install module so you have to write your database password in `/config/database.yml`.
 You must add your IP address in database (`option_ip`).
 To finish, to access to administration page, you must have a first name of administrator.
 So you write your name in `web/uploads/god.yml` file.